ekmackie1/Translating-Machine-Code-To-ARM-Instructions/README.md

 #include <stdlib.h>
 #include <string.h>

 void executeLdSt(char* instr[], int* registers, int* memory) {
-    int memoryIndex = registers[atoi(instr[1])] + atoi(instr[3]);
+    //get an index for what position in memory will be used by adding the contents of reg1 to the raw value in field3 int memoryIndex = registers[atoi(instr[1])] + atoi(instr[3]);
-    if (strcmp("LD", instr[0]) == 0) {
+    //load the designated memory value into the register specified in field2 if (strcmp("LD", instr[0]) == 0) {
         registers[atoi(instr[2])] = memory[memoryIndex];
     }
-    else if (strcmp("ST", instr[0]) == 0) {
+    //take the value stored in the register indicated in field2 and store it into the designated memory index else if (strcmp("ST", instr[0]) == 0) {
          memory[memoryIndex] = registers[atoi(instr[2])];
     }